Venkat-777/Process-VM-Manager/README.txt

 1. To run the program (ignore warnings):
+    a. compile basicManager.java: javac basicManager.java
+    b. run the compiled code: java basicManager.java

+2. List of files in the zip:
+    a. basicManager.java - Has all source code
+    b. input.txt - Given input.txt file
+    c. output.txt - Generated output file
+    d.
+README.txt - this file

+3. To run the program (ignore warnings):
     **Note: To run the no-dp version please comment out the first FILENAMES array, and uncomment the second one in VirtualMemoryManager.java.

     a. compile VirtualMemoryManager.java: javac VirtualMemoryManager.java
     b. run the compiled code: java VirtualMemoryManager.java

-2. List of files in the zip:
+4. List of files in the zip:
     a.
 VirtualMemoryManager.java - Has all source code
     b. init-no-dp.txt - Given init file without demand paging
     c. init-dp.txt - Given init file with demand paging